bxparks/AUnit/README.md

 themselves, not on emulators or simulators.
 The test results are printed on the `Serial` object by default, but can be redirected to another `Print` object.

-AUnit was created to solve 3 problems with ArduinoUnit:
+AUnit was created to solve 3 problems with ArduinoUnit 2.2:
 * ArduinoUnit consumes too much flash memory on an AVR platform (e.g.
   Arduino UNO, Nano) as explained in [ArduinoUnit#70](https://github.com/mmurdoch/arduinounit/issues/70).